 The Group plans to allocate its unrestricted cash by prioritizing the Japanese market.
-Based on the current status, the Company does not anticipate beginning construction of its Japanese backlog project until late 2018.
+Based on the current status, the Company does not anticipate beginning construction of its Japanese backlog project until the second quarter of 2019.

 The equity needs to build the Japanese backlog project are likely to be contributed throughout the construction period, rather than at start of construction.